 Glass walls are popular everywhere, from interior divisions between rooms to exterior walls that combine glass and stone to create a strong yet stunningly delicate facade.

-At SevernWoods Fine Homes, our schedule is filling up!
-If you're bursting with renovation ideas for 2022, get started right away!
-Call today to start with your consultation.
+At SevernWoods Fine Homes, our schedule is filling up.
+If you're bursting with renovation ideas for 2023, get started right away.
+Call today to start your consultation.
 We can discuss your renovation goals, talk about your budget, and refer you to an architect if needed.